-- 19. Pre-impregnated solvent wipes shall be held within an enclosed container prior to use. - 20.
-Solvent contaminated wipes and other wastes shall be handled in accordance with a written procedure a copy of which shall be made available to the regulator upon request.
-The operator shall inform the Council in writing of any significant changes to the written procedure. - 21.
-Organic solvent containment and spillage equipment shall be readily available in all organic solvent handling areas. - 22.
-All solvent containing coatings, thinners and related materials and equipment shall be stored: - (a) In the containers which they were supplied, with the lid securely fastened at all times other than when in use; - (b) Within spillage collectors, of suitable impervious and corrosion-proof materials and capable of containing 110% of the largest container; - (c) Away from sources of heat. - 23.
-All solvent containing wastes shall be stored: - (a) In suitable sealed containers with a securely fastened lid, and labelled so that all that handle them are aware of their contents. - (b) Within spillage collectors, of suitable impervious and corrosion-proof materials and capable of containing 110% of the largest container; - (c) Away from sources of heat. - 24.
+- 20. All solvent containing wastes shall be stored: - (a) In suitable sealed containers with a securely fastened lid, and labelled so that all that handle them are aware of their contents. - (b) Within spillage collectors, of suitable impervious and corrosion-proof materials and capable of containing 110% of the largest container; - (c) Away from sources of heat. - 21.
 Cleaning operations involving organic solvents shall be reviewed every two years, to identify opportunities for reducing VOC emissions.
 This will include identification of cleaning steps that can be eliminated or alternative cleaning methods.
-The regulator shall be provided with a report on the conclusions of the review, within 8 weeks of it being completed. - 25.
-Spares and consumables, particularly those subject to continual wear shall be held on site, or shall be available at short notice from guaranteed suppliers, so that spraybooth and abrasive blasting plant breakdowns can be rectified rapidly. - 26.
+The regulator shall be provided with a report on the conclusions of the review, within 8 weeks of it being completed. - 22.
+Spares and consumables, particularly those subject to continual wear shall be held on site, or shall be available at short notice from guaranteed suppliers, so that spraybooth and abrasive blasting plant breakdowns can be rectified rapidly. - 23.
 Waste solvents and waste coatings shall be recycled off site.
 Copies of receipts of waste materials sold for recycling shall be kept for three years.